Could I be liable if my space activities cause damage?

-In general, the Space Activities (Launches and Returns) Act 2018 (Cth) covers any damage which is caused by space objects and high power rockets.
+In general, the Space (Launches and Returns) Act 2018 (AUS) covers any damage which is caused by space objects and high power rockets.

 For the purposes of the Act, the term ‘damage’ is expansive and shares the same meaning under the Liability Convention.